illinoistrackclub/ITC-Frontend/README.md

 2. `git checkout -b new-branch-name`

 3. Make your changes, using `grunt serve` to watch your changes.
-Ensure that they work with the backend if updating the news or results page (Run the backend server locally and point the API service to `localhost:8000`).
+Ensure that they work with the backend if updating the news or results page (Run the backend server locally.
+Frontend automatically will point to it).

 4. Run `grunt test` to confirm you did not break anything